jimjam-slam/sverto/README.md

 ## 📦 What's in the box?

+When you use the Sverto template in a project, it creates some files for you:

 * [`example.qmd`](./example.qmd): an example Quarto doc that uses a Svelte component
 * [`Circles.svelte`](./Circles.svelte): an example Svelte visualisation
 * [`package.json`](./package.json): this is used to keep track of the dependencies of your Svelte components.
 You should add this to version control.
 * Once you've run `npm install`, there'll also be a `package-lock.json` and a `.luarc.json`.
 You should version control these too (although you oughtn't need to edit them manually).
+You don't need to touch the `node_modules` folder, either.

 See [`example.qmd`](./example.qmd) to learn how to add Svelte components to your documents and the [Svelte tutorial](https://svelte.dev/tutorial/basics) to learn how to create them.